 The Company may adopt a "stock" approach to liquidity risk measurement and monitor certain critical ratios in this regard by putting in place internally defined limits as approved by the Board.
 The ratios and the internal limits shall be based on an Company's liquidity risk management capabilities, experience and profile.
-An indicative list of certain critical ratios to monitor short-term liability to total assets; short-term liability to long term assets; commercial papers to total assets; non-convertible debentures (NCDs) (original maturity of less than one year) to total assets; short-term liabilities to total liabilities; long-term assets to total assets; etc.
+An indicative list of certain critical ratios to monitor short-term liability to total assets; short-term liability to long term assets; commercial papers to total assets; non-convertible debentures (NCDs) (original maturity of less than one year) to total assets; short-term liabilities to total assets; company has to total assets; short-term liabilities to total assets; company has a comp